vaultvision/docs/README.md

 # Vault Vision Documentation

-This is the repository for the documentation hosted at [https://docs.vaultvision.com](https://docs.vaultvision.com).
+This is the repository for the user authentication developer documentation hosted at [https://docs.vaultvision.com](https://docs.vaultvision.com).

 ## Quick Start